How to Improve Critical Thinking Skills: 7 Easy Steps

 - What emotions the narrator had?

-Many students ask what’s critical thinking and how it can be applied in real life or in writing a paper.
+Many students ask what’s critical thinking and how it can be applied in real life.
 Unfortunately, they are not always ready to get new information and are only waiting their turn to talk.
 If you look at the class, question yourself how many students are genuinely listening?
 It is impossible to improve your cognitive function without becoming an active listener.

 Recent research proved that after a 10-minute presentation the audience understands and retains only half of the said material.
 In 48 hours only 25% of information is remembered.
 Listening is quite a difficult process, because you need to make an effort to hear and understand the words, trying to get the general meaning and message.
 So if you are willing to know how to become a critical thinker, being a good listener is a must.